White-plumed honeyeater: Habitat

-An oligotypic species, it is mainly found in open sclerophyll woodland, often near water sources, such as wetlands, swamps, creeks, and dams.
-It is found extensively in river red gum woodlands, but also riparian woodlands dominated by Eucalyptus, Melaleuca or Casuarina species.
-It may also be found in nearby river flats or open forest and woodland.
+White-plumed honeyeaters are mainly arboreal.
+An arboreal species, it is mainly found in open sclerophyll woodland, often near water sources, such as wetlands, swamps, creeks, and dams.
+It is found extensively in river red gum woodlands, to which its range is reported to be most closely associated.
+It is also found in riparian woodlands dominated by Eucalyptus, but also including Melaleuca, Acacia or Casuarina species, as well as in mixed-forest on river flats and open mixed woodlands in grassy plains or adjacent to riparian areas.
+It is also reported in mixed-forest on nearby river flats or open mixed forest and woodland.

+Is mostly recorded to be absent from sparsely vegetated arid areas and in areas without watercourses is reported to be attracted to water troughs.

 Diet

 The white-plumed honeyeater's diet consists mainly of nectar, insects and their products (e.g., honeydew and lerp), manna, fruit, and very occasionally seeds.
 They may also peck at berries to feed on juice.

+Information on diet comes from scats, stomach contents, and foraging observations.
+Stomach contents are heavily biased toward strong tissues from plants and arthropods.
+In 1980, it was found that manna, honeydew, and lerp were extremely important food resources.
+Other research indicated that insects were only a small part of the diet, when they were previously thought to be major components.
+However, this is debated with many sources reporting the prominence of insects in the diet with some studies reporting a ratio of approximately 2:1 insects to nectar in the diet.
+Insects are sometimes taken on the wing, but probably only provide a protein and mineral source, as a surplus of energy is available in nectar, lerp, and manna.
+The lower proportion of insects in the diet is a consequence of the fact that more energy is spent hawking prey than can be redeemed from the prey.

 Where sufficient standing water occurs, P. penicillata can be observed drinking at least twice per day.
 In xeric habitats, additional moisture is obtained from food.
 A study in the Pilbara region of Western Australia found that white-plumed honeyeaters must eat around 100 berries to obtain 1mL of water.
 Needing 5-10mL per day, white-plumed honeyeaters were able to feed on 500–1000 berries in a five-hour period in order to obtain both caloric requirements and sufficient water intake.